quicwg/base-drafts/draft-ietf-quic-transport.md

 deployment-specific) method which will allow packets with that connection ID to be routed back to the endpoint and identified by the endpoint upon receipt.

-Connection IDs MUST NOT contain any information that can be used by to correlate them with other connection IDs for the same connection.
+Connection IDs MUST NOT contain any information that can be used by an external observer to correlate them with other connection IDs for the same connection.
 As a trivial example, this means the same connection ID MUST NOT be issued more than once on the same connection.

 Packets with long headers include Source Connection ID and Destination Connection ID fields.
 These fields are used to set the connection IDs for new